ramrom/rams_dot_files/cheatsheets/vim_cheatsheet.md

 - `f`/`F` - filter / clear filer
 - `E` - expand all
 - `W` - collapse
+### NOICE.NVIM
+- awesome new UI components for neovim https://github.com/folke/noice.nvim
+- uses nvim-notify for pretty floating notifications
+- uses nui for other components including nicer cmdline
+- `:Noice pick` - will pull up msgs/notifications in a fzf-lua or telescope picker window!
 ### NVIM-BQF
 - shows preview window of current item in prefix window for nvim
 - `zf` will open a fzf prompt to fuzzy search quickfix items